|

 these to track trends, patterns

-and streaks in the making.
+and streaks in the making during baccarat play.

 Unlike blackjack, you can sit out or skip hands; just tell